Business Administration DBA

 Rajiv Nag, PhD (Pennsylvania State University).
 Clinical Professor.
 Organizational Knowledge and Identity; Organizational learning and change; Strategic Leadership; Strategic Performativity

-Mark Stehr, PhD (University of California at Berkeley) Director, School of Economics.
+Mark Stehr, BS, PhD (University of California at Berkeley) Director, School of Economics.
 Professor.
-Health policy, health economics; applied econometrics.
+Department of Health Management and Policy.
+School of Economics in the LeBow College of Business.
+Health policy, health economics; data analysis methods.

 Daniel Tzabbar, PhD (University of Toronto).
 Professor.
 Accessing and managing knowledge; Alliances; Human capital; Organizational learning and change; Social Capital; Technology Entrepreneurship; Technology Innovation